 speculum to look at the vaginal walls.
 You may have

 other tests, such as:

-Your doctor may also use an X-ray or scope to get a clear look
+Your doctor may also use an X-ray, endoscope or MRI to get a clear look

 and check for all possible tissue damage.

 If you have a vaginal fistula, you will most likely need surgery